jgillick/ThunderPack/examples/CircuitPython/TwinkleStars/README.md

 # CircuitPython Twinkle Stars

-This is a CircuitPython program which uses 6 outputs and some fairy string lights to produce a twinkling stars effect.
-The result will have a bunch of LEDs which are flickerig and some which are fading on and off.
+This is a CircuitPython program which uses a few outputs and some fairy string lights to produce a cool twinkling stars effect.
+Some LEDs are set to twinkle on and off, while others will have a longer fade up and down.

 ![Twinkling](./twinkling.gif)

-## How Fairy String LED Lights Work
+## How Fairy String LEDs Help

 Often fairy string lights wire up their LEDs parallel with alternating polarities.
 This way, when wire 1 is positive and wire 2 is negative, every second LED is illuminated.
-When the polarity of the wires reverses (wire 1: negative, wire 2: positive) the other LEDs turn on, instead.
-This let's fairy string lights do a few differet flashing animations by swapping power polarities at different rates.
+When the polarity of the wires reverses (wire 1: negative, wire 2: positive) the other LEDs turn on.

+This clever technique let's fairy string lights do a variety of animations with fewer wires by swapping the polarities at different rates.

 ![Fairy String LEDs Schematic](./fairy_light_leds.png)